 - 1. Does the board have a business advisory council?
 If so, does the business advisory council meet the requirements of Ohio law?
 If not, what steps are needed to meet the requirements? - 2.
-If the board does not have its own business advisory council, is there an agreement with an ESC for the center's business advisory council to serve as the district's advisory council?
+If the board does not have its own business advisory council, is there an agreement with an educational service center or joint vocational school district for the educational service center or joint vocational school district's business advisory council to serve as the district's advisory council?
 If so, does the board want to maintain that agreement or set up its own business advisory council?